hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/125__shrImallalitAlAlitaH.md

 > LalitalaalitaH.
 The description is too vague for me.

-​They look vague because they were not written as an article.
+They look vague because they were not written as an article.
 If you read my first few posts, you will find that I merely  presented definitions.
-That's why you are feeling incompleteness.​
+That's why you are feeling incompleteness.